matsumotory/kernel-4-build-system-for-centos6/README.md

-# Kernel 4.x.y build system for CentOS6 on Vagrant
+# Kernel 4.x.y build system for CentOS6

-kernel 4.x.y build server for centos6 created by Vagrant and Itamae
+kernel 4.x.y build system for centos6 created by Vagrant and Itamae

 ## dependency